goschtl/zope/lovely.viewcache/trunk/src/lovely/viewcache/README.txt

 Cached Viewlets
 ---------------

-Caching for viewlets can be used the same as cached views are used.
+Caching for viewlets can be used the same way as cached views are used.

   >>> from lovely.viewcache.view import cachedViewlet